mamun2519/learn-devOps-concept/os/readme.md

 ### **Environment Variable**

 ⇒ In the Linux operating system, environment variables are **essential components that enable users to store and access information across various processes and user sessions**.
+⇒ Allows you to store data in memory that can be easily accessed by any program or script running form the shell.

 - command
   - see all global env variable ⇒ env